FOGProject/fog-docs/troubleshooting/troubleshoot_ftp.rst

 Configuring Firewall on Linux
 -----------------------------

-To set the firewall for Linux to only allow what is necessary, please see the :ref:`Link Text <reference:fog_security:FOG Security article>`.
+To set the firewall for Linux to only allow what is necessary, please see the :ref:`FOG Security article  <reference/fog_security:FOG Security>`.

 -----------------------
 Credentials / Passwords